 Coverage is part of the evidence

-The first chart is not about inequality itself.
-It is about the data available to study it.
+The first chart isn't about inequality itself.
+It's about the data available to study it.
 Some countries have many city-year observations; others have very few.
-That shapes what researchers, policy-makers and citizens can see.
+That shapes what researchers, policy-makers and citizens can actually see — a data gap isn't merely a technical inconvenience, it can become a policy gap when urban change isn't measured consistently enough to be recognised.

 Cities need their own evidence base